daniellimws/daniellimws.github.io/_ctfs/stack-ctf-20/weird-program/2020-12-10-weird-program.md

 ![tio][tio]

-The syntax looks so weird, just like any programming language.
+The syntax looks so weird, just like any esoteric programming language.
 It would be helpful to have some sense of how the syntax works.
 So I went to look at this [tutorial](https://tutorial.dyalog.com/next.html).

 After 5 mins of looking at the tutorial, I decided that I do not want to reverse this at all.